 Full-time candidates are expected to commit at least four days per week (or at least two days per week for part-time candidates) to their research.
 The academic year is 48 weeks.

 Regular contact with your supervisor

 Candidates are required to establish a schedule of compulsory regular meetings and milestone reviews with their supervisor/s to assess progress against the research plan and overall progression towards timely completion.

 Resources, facilities and support

 You will be part of an active research community and be able to access a range of resources and workshops to help you succeed in your research and be part of a wider learning community.

 The School of Graduate Research works with Schools to further support candidates during their postgraduate research degree.

 More information about training and development for research candidates.

-This program will provide you with a foundation for further studies at PhD level and for employment in senior leadership and management research-based positions in a variety of government, non-government and corporate environments.
+This program will provide you with a foundation for further studies at PhD level and for employment within the fashion and textiles industry in a position allied to design, management, galleries, museums and non-government organisations.

-Graduates of this program may also freelance as designers, artists, curators and producers.
+Graduates of this program may also have their own business, SME or freelance as designers, artists, curators and producers.